qrush/sub/README.md

 Your sub loves autocompletion.
 It's the mustard, mayo, or whatever topping you'd like that day for your commands.
 Just like real toppings, you have to opt into them!
 Sub provides two kinds of autocompletion:

-1. Autocompletion to find subcommands (What can this sub do?)
+1. Automatic autocompletion to find subcommands (What can this sub do?)
-2. Autocompletion of potential arguments for your subcommands (What can this subcommand do?)
+2. Opt-in autocompletion of potential arguments for your subcommands (What can this subcommand do?)

-Opting into autocompletion requires that you add a magic comment, and then support parsing of a flag: `--complete`.
-Here's an example from rbenv:
+Opting into autocompletion of subcommands requires that you add a magic comment, and then support parsing of a flag: `--complete`.
+Here's an example from rbenv, namely `rbenv whence`:

 ``` bash
 #!/usr/bin/env bash